-Reserve your spot now for our July and August tours!
+Reserve your spot now for our weekend walking tours!
 Click on the titles below for detailed descriptions and to purchase tickets.
 Each tour is $10 for OHA members, $15 for non-members.
 New and renewing members will receive a $10 voucher to use toward a walking tour, so join today!

 This walk introduces the characters who shaped the district’s early history.
 We’ll meet, among others, the Dimond, Hopkins, and Rhoda families.
 We’ll also learn about the German community with their Altenheim on the heights and beer gardens below.
 This 2 1/2-hour walk includes a stroll along Sausal Creek as well as stories about the district’s horse-drawn streetcars and the resort that the neighbors sent packing.
 Tour Leader: Dennis Evanosky